If you find Alexa rankings really important, you might want to consider displaying your rank directly on your website by adding an Alexa widget.

-One important part of this article, before we conclude, is if displaying the Alexa widget can improve your ranking.
+One important part of this article, before we conclude, is to answer if displaying the Alexa widget can improve your ranking.

-I have seen several webmasters displaying their rankings on their blog, but I don’t have a definite answer if it actually impacts the ranking.
-I have seen blogs with good rank using the widget, and I might be biased to suggest from such pieces of evidence.
+I have seen several webmasters displaying their rankings on their blogs, but I don’t have a definite answer if it actually impacts the ranking.
+I have seen blogs with good ranks using the widget, and I might be biased to suggest from such pieces of evidence.

-Alexa in one of its blog post has mentioned that installing an Alexa widget to improve your rank is actually a myth and that the widget is not used to measure traffic.
+Alexa in one of its blog posts has mentioned that installing an Alexa widget to improve your rank is actually a myth and that the widget is not used to measure traffic.

 Although it won’t make your ranking certified, Alexa can have more data to have some valid estimates for your ranking.
-Again, I would recommend going through how Alexa calculates its ranking in details.
+Again, I would recommend going through how Alexa calculates its ranking in detail.

 Why is my Alexa Rank decreasing?